Maras00/MS3/README.md

 - The content for the application was created by myself.

 ### Media

 - The images for cars were copied from [Google Gallery](https://www.google.com/search?q=vintage+car+images&sxsrf=ALeKk00GoLunCwUHYr2qjGQahEIGBgS5uA:1612485434376&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiizZWswNHuAhXtZxUIHUEZCYsQ_AUoAXoECA8QAw&biw=1366&bih=625)
+- The text for categories was copied from [Google Wikipedia](https://www.wikipedia.org/)

 ### Acknowledgements